 The Association of Female Sex Workers, "Colectivo Flor de Azálea," was formally created on the 14th of February, 2002 in Machala, Ecuador.
 Their goal is to provide sex workers with the tools to organise and empower themselves in order to stop the stigma, violence, and discrimination they face.

 Silver Rose is a sex worker-led organisation and member of NSWP, representing sex workers and their allies.
 They bring together the leaders of the sex work community and their supporters.
+“We know what the problems of our community are and what are the solutions in the context of human rights and prevention of socially relevant diseases,” as stated on the Silver Rose website.

 The HIV/AIDS Research and Welfare Centre (HARC) works with sex workers across Bangladesh who are active in hotels and residences.
 HARC has around 2500 members, all female sex workers.